 7. Aiken-Rhett House Museum

 Address: 48 Elizabeth St, Charleston, SC 29403

-This museum house, which was built in 1820 by the famous merchant John Robinson, is also among the country’s best-preserved townhouse complexes of the period.
+This museum house, built in 1820 by the famous merchant John Robinson, is also among the country’s best-preserved townhouse complexes.
 As such, it’s quite important in the town’s history and attracts flocks of tourists who want to see and learn more about the architecture and lives of the slaves owned by the Aikens.

 While the house has seen massive expansions between 1830 and 1850s by Governor William Aiken and Mrs. William Aiken, Jr., it has maintained most of its original architectural details and furniture.
 And these are some of the main details that attract history lovers to this museum house.

 Currently, the house features the building itself, an antique kitchen, a carriage block, the unchanged slave quarters, and the back lot.
-As for the furniture, there are a bunch of surviving original furnishings that offer an attractive image of the life of a rich politician, industrialist, and slaveholder, William Aiken.
-In contrast, the slave quarter is a true representation of slaves’ lives.
+As for the furniture, many surviving original furnishings offer an attractive image of the life of William Aiken, a wealthy politician, industrialist, and slaveholder.
+In contrast, the slave quarter accurately represents slaves’ lives.